navalh/cursor-tutor/game-recommender/README.md

 - Proper error handling and HTTP status codes
 - Environment variable protection for API keys
 - TypeScript for type safety

+## Troubleshooting

+### "Invalid API key" Error
+- Make sure you have created a `.env.local` file with your RAWG API key
+- Verify the API key is correct and active
+- Check that the `.env.local` file is in the project root directory

+### Validation Errors
+- The form automatically filters out invalid values
+- Metacritic Rating Band "Any" is handled correctly
+- All inputs are validated before submission

+### No Games Loading
+- Ensure your API key is valid
+- Check the browser console for error messages
+- Verify the RAWG API service is available